ampervue/docker-python34-opencv3/README.md

 # docker-python34-opencv

-A Docker image running Ubuntu:trusty with Python 2.7, the latest FFMPEG (built from source), and OpenCV 3 (built from source)
+A Docker image running Debian with Python 3.4, the latest FFMPEG (built from source), and OpenCV 3 (built from source)